Put Your Dog Down or Die On Its Own – You Might Think Different After Reading This

 Everyone is different, but I hope to never have another dog die on its own, ever again.

 If you are wondering why I wrote this post, perhaps it was just a little therapeutic for me, even though it was hard to write.
-Or perhaps I wanted to give others a real life perspective of what it's like to have your dog die on their own.
+Or perhaps I wanted to give others a real-life perspective of what it’s like to have your dog die on its own.
 Or maybe, both.

 To Macie…I am sorry I wasn’t there for you in your final moments.
 I loved you and I still love you and I will always love you.
 I pray that you are in a better place, free of pain and able to see and hear again.
 I pray that you crossed the Rainbow Bridge and are running with all of your dog friends.
 I hope I see you again and that you can forgive me.
 I love you, Macie.